Three things are certain in life: death, taxes, and fluctuating Cappadocia hot air balloon prices.

 When it comes to Cappadocia hot air balloon prices, “locals” refer to anyone from Turkey and the “market” refers to the companies selling the balloon rides.

-If you’re Turkish, you’re pretty much guaranteed to be offered a cheaper price right from the start.
-What’s more, the agency will expect bartering to ensue, thus bringing the price to a point where both parties agree (and already know in advance) is fair.
+If you’re Turkish, you’re pretty much guaranteed to receive a cheaper price from the start.
+Moreover, the tour agency will expect bartering to ensue, thus bringing the hot air balloon price to a point where both parties agree is fair.

-Travel Hack: Travel to Cappadocia with a Turkish friend and have them negotiate the price for you.
-Ideally, you shouldn’t accompany your friend during the bartering process or else risk the price being higher.
+Travel Hack: If you have a Turkish friend, ask them to negotiate the price for you.
+Ideally, you shouldn’t accompany your friend during the bartering process to avoid the price starting higher.

 Remember how it can be common for hot air balloon cancellations to happen in Cappadocia if the weather’s bad?
 Well, this can affect how much you pay if you wait to purchase your tour until you arrive in Cappadocia.